SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Upper Limit (UL) experimental results contains the experimental constraints on the cross-section times branching ratio
+Upper Limit (UL) experimental results contains the experimental constraints on the cross section times branching ratio
 ( :math:`\sigma \times BR` ) for Simplified Models from a specific experimental publication or preliminary result.
 These constraints are typically given in the format of Upper Limit maps, which correspond to 95% confidence level (C.L.) upper limit values on :math:`\sigma \times BR`